nilshoffmann/maltcms-evaluation/README.md

 ### 2. Requirements

--a Unix-compatible operating system (Linux or MacOS X).
+* a Unix-compatible operating system (Linux or MacOS X).
--a recent JAVA SDK, 7, a.k.a 1.7.
+* a recent JAVA SDK, 7, a.k.a 1.7.
--a recent version of gradle (www.gradle.org), version 1.6.+, please follow their installation instructions for your system.
+* a recent version of gradle (www.gradle.org), version 1.6.+, please follow their installation instructions for your system.
--a recent installation of GNU-R (www.r-project.org) > 3.0 with 'optparse' and 'ggplot2', 'plyr', and 'xtable'.
+* a recent installation of GNU-R (www.r-project.org) > 3.0 with 'optparse'
+ and 'ggplot2', 'plyr', and 'xtable'.
 To install from R's command line:
  `> install.packages(c("optparse","ggplot2","plyr","xtable"))`
--an online connection, at least for the bootstrapping phase (see section 3)
+* an online connection, at least for the bootstrapping phase (see section 3)

 ***